Sebagabones/Server-Side-Rendered-Includes/README.md

 `-o` is the directory to output the generated files to, if not provided it using the current directory.
 `--no-warnings` silences any warnings, and just runs without worrying if it overwrites any files.
-`-v` explains what the script is doing, turns on verbose mode
+`-v` explains what the script is doing, turns on verbose mode `-c` copies the entire source (input) directory to the output directory, the `-d` flag must be used, and only one directory may be provided

 #### Tips
 By putting the output files into their own designated folder, so as long as you setup your webserver correctly, you can prevent the templates and source files from being accessed, by setting your webserver's root folder to be output folder.